bbdjj/CGCOD/README.md

 > 2. Details of the proposed Camoclass dataset can be found in the document for [our dataset](https://github.com/bbdjj/CGCOD/releases/tag/dataset/camoclass.zip).
 > 3. Furthermore, we plan to provide more fine-grained textual annotations for the dataset.
 Regarding the training and testing environments, we aim to investigate the model’s capability to comprehend textual descriptions under complex environmental conditions.
 > 4. Additionally, we aspire that our precisely annotated categories will enable the research community to advance the exploration of camouflaged object semantic segmentation as a challenging yet promising task.
+> 5. We labeled the text information of the significant datasets DUTS, ECSSD and PACAL-S,[our dataset](https://github.com/bbdjj/CGCOD/releases/tag/dataset/camoclass.zip).

 ## Dataset Details